Santos Manuel: Life

 About a year before his death, he was taken to Bear Valley by a party of men who were looking to locate some old monuments.
 Cold weather overtook the party and Santos Manuel became ill, the effects of which lingered until his death.

-Santos Manuel died on October 25, 1919, at the San Manuel Reservation, and was buried in the reservation cemetery on with Catholic and native rights on October 27, 1919.
+Santos Manuel died on October 25, 1919, at the San Manuel Reservation, and was buried in the reservation cemetery with Catholic and Native rites on October 27, 1919.

 Family and legacy

 The 1900 Census lists his family as Maria Catalina, wife, born 1833, married 1866, son Pomocono, born 1866, son Ignacio, born 1883, died September 11, 1925, and son Alessandro, born 1876.
 Pomocono Manuel predeceased Santos on April 13, 1916.
 Son Thomas Manuel was born in 1864 and succeeded Santos Manuel as leader.
 Santos' grandson, and Thomas' son, Roy Manuel, succeeded Thomas Manuel as leader until his death in 1937.
 Other successors to Santos Manuel as leader include his great-granddaughter Chairwoman Geraldine Campos (great-granddaughter), Chairman Ken Ramirez (great-great-grandson).
-His great-great grandson, James Ramos is an member of the California Assembly.
+His great-great grandson, James Ramos is a member of the California Assembly.